aliabedi-x/kepler-orbit-visualization/README.md

    - Total energy, turning points \( r_{\min}, r_{\max} \)
 2. 🎥 A **classical animation** of a body orbiting around a fixed central mass

-Built for physics students studying classical mechanics, orbital dynamics, or preparing for graduate-level work in physical engineering.

 ---

 ## 🖼 Preview